Swim With Nurse Sharks in the Maldives

 What to Eat or Drink Before

-Be careful not to eat very much before heading out on your snorkeling adventure.
+Be careful not to eat very much before heading out on your shark snorkeling adventure.
 The trip to swim with nurse sharks in the Maldives involves water that can be rough and could lead to seasickness.
 These trips typically depart early in the morning, so skip eating entirely, or have a light breakfast before boarding the boat.
 Keep your water consumption low too.
 Having too much water in your stomach can also make you feel sick.
 If you know you get seasick easily, taking medicine for motion sickness can help.
+Even if you do get seasick, like my companion did, it’s worth going to have the chance to to have such a unique experience.